rahagiyanto/rahagiyanto-portfolio/README.md

 📁 About This Repository

 This repository serves as a log of my projects, experiments, and learning journey.
-I will (try) to make documentation with technical note in my weekly progress tracking and experiment documentation.
+I will (try) to make documentation with a technical note in my weekly progress tracking and experiment documentation.
 Inside, you'll find:
 - What I am learning about 💬
-- What I found when I am learning about many-things 💬
+- What I found when I am learning about many things 💬
 - Technical notes and documentation 💬

 🤝 Open to Collaboration